 For example, a simple application might use just a web role, while a more complex application might use a web role to handle incoming requests from users, then pass the work those requests create to a worker role for processing.
 (This communication could use Service Bus or Azure Queues.)

-As the figure suggests, all of the VMs in a single application run in the same cloud service, as described earlier with Azure Virtual Machines.
+As the figure suggests, all of the VMs in a single application run in the same cloud service.
 Because of this, users access the application through a single public IP address, with requests automatically load balanced across the application's VMs.
-And as with cloud services created using Azure Virtual Machines, the platform will deploy the VMs in a Cloud Services application in a way that avoids a single point of hardware failure.
+The platform will deploy the VMs in a Cloud Services application in a way that avoids a single point of hardware failure.

 Even though applications run in virtual machines, it's important to understand that Cloud Services provides PaaS, not IaaS.
 Here's one way to think about it: With IaaS, such as Azure Virtual Machines, you first create and configure the environment your application will run in, then deploy your application into this environment.
 You're responsible for managing much of this world, doing things such as deploying new patched versions of the operating system in each VM.
 In PaaS, by contrast, it's as if the environment already exists.
 All you have to do is deploy your application.
 Management of the platform it runs on, including deploying new versions of the operating system, is handled for you.